 Funds are flowed into this committed reserve and are flowed out to meet the specific expenditure requirements each year.
-In 2017 this reserve was augmented by a transfer of \$598,484 from the operating budget.
+In 2018 this reserve was augmented by a transfer of \$691,902 from the operating budget.

-For 2018, the DSB budget includes \$81,080 for Paramedic uniforms, jackets and helmets.
+As of 2018, the DSB budget includes \$81,080 for Paramedic uniforms, jackets and helmets.
 In the latest OPSEU Collective Agreement, the mandatory annual allocation for uniforms and personal protective equipment has been eliminated.
 This has allowed for some efficiencies by moving dollars from the operational budget to a reserve to allow for annualized fluctuations.

-Benefits Reserve (Revolving) Balance end of 2017 is \$518,606
+Benefits Reserve (Revolving) Balance end of 2018 is \$518,606